nzlov/zeus/README.md

 Previously, Zeus used `r.URL.Query.Get("foo")` to fetch route params, this has now been changed.
-This change has had a *drastic* speed improvement for routes containing named paramaters.
+This change has had a *drastic* speed improvement for routes containing named parameters.
 Please refer to the updated usage example below.

 #### Install